 The flavors of pumpkin pie in a martini glass!
 If you’ve ever wondered what Fall tastes like, well, this is truly it, my friends.
 Sipping on this Spiced Pumpkin Martini makes for a warm and cozy evening around the fire with friends.

 What a cozy drink to make your “happy hour’ even happier.
 Everything pumpkin is what you’re gonna find here: Bailey’s Pumpkin Spice, Pumpkin Spice Syrup, and Ground Pumpkin Spice.
 Sounds like a lot of pumpkin spice?
 Yep!
 But believe me, when mixed with the vodka, it truly has a smooth (but boozy) taste of Autumn.

-Why I love this Pumpkin Spice Martini Recipe:
+Why I love this Spiced Pumpkin Martini Recipe:

 Like most cocktails, you can mix it together and serve it within minutes.
-All you need is some vodka, Bailey’s Pumpkin Pie Spice (YUM!) and some Pumpkin Spice Syrup (like Monin).
-It is literally, pour, shake and serve.
+All you need is some vodka, Bailey’s Pumpkin Pie Spice (YUM!), and some Pumpkin Spice Syrup (like Monin).
+It’s literally, pour, shake, and serve.
 And you’ve just become the life of the party!

 The sugared rim is mixed with (you got it) pumpkin pie spice.
 So from the moment, your lips touch this martini glass until you enjoy the last sip, you are indulging in a “spiced up” cocktail that is Fall in every way!